United Achievers Community Services Inc.

 *Crafts and Activities

-Promotes self-esteem; decision making; coping strategies; parenting & life skills; custody & legal rights; group discussions; guest speakers.
+Promotes self-esteem; decision making; coping strategies; parenting & life skills; custody and legal rights; group discussions; guest speakers.
 Provides free child care to participants.

 A supplementary program of the Long Term Care Program, staffed by trained volunteers and/or Placement Students to provide service to shut-ins or temporarily immobile seniors.